Loading tool...

 The Gregorian calendar, also called Miladi in Persian and Arabic, is the world's most widely used civil calendar.
 Introduced by Pope Gregory XIII in 1582, it's a solar calendar with 365 days in a common year and 366 in leap years.
 This calendar is used for international business, legal documents, and daily life in most countries.

-The Shamsi calendar, known as the Afghan calendar or Persian solar calendar, is used in Afghanistan and Iran.
-It's a solar calendar that begins from the year 622 CE (the Hijra year).
+The Shamsi calendar, also known as the Persian solar calendar, is a solar calendar that begins from the year 622 CE (the Hijra year).
 The first six months have 31 days, the next five have 30 days, and the last month has 29 or 30 days depending on leap years.

 The Persian calendar uses the same astronomical calculations as the Shamsi calendar but with Persian month names (Farvardin, Ordibehesht, Khordad, etc.).
-It's the official calendar in Iran and is identical to the Afghan Shamsi calendar in terms of date calculations.
+It is identical to the Shamsi calendar in terms of date calculations.

 The Islamic calendar, also called Hijri or Qamari calendar, is a lunar calendar used by Muslims worldwide.
 It has 12 lunar months totaling approximately 354 days, making it about 11 days shorter than the solar year.
 This calendar is essential for determining Islamic holidays, Ramadan, and religious observances.